-Tony is semi-retired, but still conducts occasional exclusive speciality tours of Loch Ness through InvernessTours.com, the business he built over the last six years and has now passed into safe hands of Hugh and Dawn Allison for the future.
+Tony is semi-retired, but still conducts occasional exclusive speciality tours of Loch Ness through InvernessTours.com, the business he built over a number of years and then passed into safe hands of Hugh and Dawn Allison for the future.
 He also does the occasional consultancy work.
 Until June 2012 he chaired the Drumnadrochit Chamber of Commerce and Tourist Association and was a director of Destination Loch Ness, the region's destination management organisation.
 His self-published, 340 page, Loch Ness book, Loch Ness Understood was published early December 2010.
 It is now also available on Kindle, nook, in the iStore and throughout the world on Amazon.

 His mixed heritage has resulted in him being a rather strange combination of Tottenham Hotspur and Scotland supporter.
 Neither team seem to ever win anything!
 Although, perhaps, this year?
 As this demonstrates, he is also a great optimist!
 He was an advocate for and supporter of the recent YES campaign for Scottish Independence and REMAIN campaign for Europe.
 Both failed.

 Tony has a background in sales and industry holding down management posts with Loyds Retailers, Top Rank, Granada, Wella and Lenthéric Morny (BAC).
 These posts were in Manchester and the south of England.
 He moved to Drumnadrochit in 1978 to follow up several years' interest in Loch Ness.
 In 1980 it was his idea to set up the Loch Ness Exhibition with a local hotelier who stole his intellectual property.
 His trust in the late owner of the Centre cost him extremely dearly.